18F/18f.gsa.gov/README.md

 [![Known Vulnerabilities](https://snyk.io/test/github/18F/18f.gsa.gov/badge.svg)](https://snyk.io/test/github/18F/18f.gsa.gov)
 [![Reviewed by Hound](https://img.shields.io/badge/Reviewed_by-Hound-8E64B0.svg)](https://houndci.com)

 This repository houses the 18F website.
 We use the [U.S. Web Design System](https://designsystem.digital.gov/) for the front end interface.
-The site is built and served through [the Federalist platform](https://federalist.18f.gov/).
+The site is built and served through [the cloud.gov Pages platform](https://federalist.18f.gov/).

-## Style and style guide

-18f.gsa.gov extends the [U.S. Web Design System](https://designsystem.digital.gov/) and [18F Brand guidelines](https://pages.18f.gov/brand/) to create a style that is professional, unique, and informative.
-This relies on the [uswds-jekyll](https://github.com/18F/uswds-jekyll) theme to minimize the amount of custom styling and components of the site.

-The style guide, located at [18f.gsa.gov/styleguide/](https://18f.gsa.gov/styleguide/) documents the patterns and components used to create this theme.

-## Add a blog post

-See the [blogpost example file](examples/blog-post.md) for a template and instructions on how to create a new post.

 ## Local development

-__*Note:*__ _The Federalist platform does not support the use of a predefined `SHOME` environment variable which impacts the installation of the site's testing dependency [`pry`](https://github.com/pry/pry) (See the [issue](https://github.com/pry/pry/issues/2139)).
-In order to build the Federalist deployment and keep the tests working in CI, a Federalist specific gemfile ([`GemfileFederalist`](./GemfileFederalist)) was created to exclude the testing and development groups during install.
-The Federalist script in the `package.json` is run during the build time a creates a bundler config to install the `GemfileFederalist` dependencies and not the default `Gemfile`.
-Any updates to the production builds `Gemfile` should be included in the `GemfileFederalist` until a better fix is in place for the `pry` dependency or the Federalist platform._
+__*Note:*__ _The cloud.gov Pages platform does not support the use of a predefined `SHOME` environment variable which impacts the installation of the site's testing dependency [`pry`](https://github.com/pry/pry) (See the [issue](https://github.com/pry/pry/issues/2139)).
+In order to build the cloud.gov Pages deployment and keep the tests working in CI, a cloud.gov Pages specific gemfile ([`GemfileFederalist`](./GemfileFederalist)) was created to exclude the testing and development groups during install.
+The federalist script in the `package.json` is run during the build time a creates a bundler config to install the `GemfileFederalist` dependencies and not the default `Gemfile`.
+Any updates to the production builds `Gemfile` should be included in the `GemfileFederalist` until a better fix is in place for the `pry` dependency or the cloud.gov Pages platform._

 Make sure you have Ruby 2.7.4 and Python 3.9 installed and active for the project directory.
 Python 3.7, 3.8, or 3.9 is required for some of the dependency builds.